Jason X: Box office

-Critical response
+Critical response and legacy

-On review aggregator website Rotten Tomatoes Jason X has an approval rating of 19% based on 108 reviews, and an average rating of 3.8/10.
+On review aggregator website Rotten Tomatoes Jason X has an approval rating of 20% based on 108 reviews, and an average rating of 3.8/10.
 The site's critical consensus reads: "Jason goes to the future, but the story is still stuck in the past."
-On Metacritic the film has a weighted average score of 25 out of 100, based on 23 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 25 out of 100, based on 23 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Roger Ebert gave the film 0.5 stars out of 4, quoting one of the film's lines: "This sucks on so many levels."

-However, the film was better received in the United Kingdom, gaining positive reviews from the country's two major film magazines, Total Film and Empire.
+The film was better received in the United Kingdom, gaining positive reviews from the country's two major film magazines, Total Film and Empire.
 Empire's review by Kim Newman in particular praised Jason X as "Wittily scripted, smartly directed and well-played by an unfamiliar cast, this is a real treat for all those who have suffered through the story so far."

-Despite the initially negative reception from critics, the film has recently seen a retrospective growth in popularity, particularly among younger fans of the series.
-Praise has been directed at the film's ability to poke fun at itself and the film series as a whole, as well as inventive death scenes; Adrienne's death in particular (head frozen in liquid nitrogen, and then shattered against a table) is often singled out as a highlight, and was even tested on an episode of MythBusters in 2009.
+The film has seen a retrospective growth in popularity, particularly among younger fans of the series.
+Praise has been directed at the film's ability to poke fun at itself and the film series as a whole, as well as inventive death scenes; Adrienne's death in particular (head frozen in liquid nitrogen and shattered) is often singled out as a highlight, and was even tested on an episode of MythBusters in 2009.